 According to an analysis by IQVIA (formerly the IMS Institute for Healthcare Informatics) net spending on drugs in 2017 was driven largely by the introduction of new brands and price increases for existing drugs still under patent protection.
 Compared to the previous years, the price of generics had a downward effect on overall drug spending.
-The report finds that the effect of patent expiries has been largely unchanged over the past 4 years.
+The report finds that the effect of patent expiries has been largely unchanged over the past four years.

 Costly new specialty drugs were a major driver of a recent spike in health spending